Education for Homeless Youth (McKinney-Vento)

 Asst.
 Director of Financial Services / Homeless Liaison

-McKinney-Vento Homeless Education Assistance Improvements Act and the Pennsylvania's Education for Children and Youth Experiencing Homelessness (Pennsylvania ECYEH) Program was established to make sure homeless youth have access to a free and appropriate public education while removing barriers that homeless children face.
+McKinney-Vento Homeless Education Assistance Improvements Act and Pennsylvania's Education for Children and Youth Experiencing Homelessness (Pennsylvania ECYEH) Program were established to make sure homeless youth have access to a free and appropriate public education while removing barriers that homeless children face.

 What is the definition of a “homeless youth” under McKinney-Vento?

 “Homeless” is defined as “anyone lacking a fixed, adequate, regular nighttime residence.”

 - Staying in the home of other people due to unavailable housing, financial hardship, eviction or similar circumstances.